khuedoan/blog/content/posts/automating-linux-installation-on-bare-metal-with-a-containerized-pxe-server.md

 you can checkout my Ansible role for that [here](https://github.com/khuedoan/homelab/tree/master/metal/roles/pxe_server).

+Initially, I wanted to include many code examples in this post, but I realized it would be too long and hard to read.
+So it's easier to go directly to the repository and check the code there. :)

 ### Start the machines

 Now, we can start the machines.
 I'm using Wake-on-LAN to power them on, and my